Third-party liability insurance

 The statutory minimum cover for motor vehicle liability is up to 2.5 million euros for personal injury and up to 500,000 euros for property damage.
 There are also policies with flat-rate or unlimited cover.

-While liability insurance is required by law, partial insurance can be taken out on a voluntary basis.
+While liability insurance is required by law, partially comprehensive insurance can be taken out on a voluntary basis.

 - Broken glass